th2-net/th2-infra/README.md

 ### Create secret with th2 credentials

 Create secrets.yaml in `./` folder (*do not commit into git*).
-Please provide valid credentials to access to Cassandra DB.
+Please provide valid credentials for Cassandra DB.
 Example:
 ```
 # reguired only if images in private repository
 # productRegistry: